TauOmicronMu/http-server/README.md

 - If a request cannot be handled or is malformed, a 400 (Bad Request) response is returned.

 In the future, there will be some differentiation implemented between nonexistent and non-servable resources, and a 403 error will be returned if the resource exists, but isn't whitelisted (as opposed to a 404).

+### Structure

+**server.c**: contains the main method (setup & accept loop) for the server.
+**http.h and http.c**: contain the structs and methods that handle creation, destruction and other methods (eg. sending) HTTP requests and HTTP responses.

+**freer.h and freer.c**: contain structs and methods used to handle allocated memory (and specifically freeing it upon termination).

+**.html/.css/.js/.txt/.png/.pdf/.gif/etc.**: images and files for the website itself.